WizKey-spa/pontegg.io/README.md

 There can be multiple 'if' conditions which correspond to 'OR' boolean operation.
 Which means that if at least one condition is met then the action is allowed.

+## Authentication

+`pontegg.io` uses JWT token for authentication.
+It was tested with [Keycloak](https://www.keycloak.org/).
+It follows [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control).
+It means that user can have multiple roles and each role can have multiple permissions.
+Roles are directly by groups.
+User may belong to multiple groups.

 ## Test automation

 `pontegg.io` provides test automation testing all CRUD operations and sections.
 For example: